 Milstein grew up living and traveling abroad, and through her experiences developed an appreciation for cultural and socioeconomic differences along with an awareness of the shared interests and universal values that can unite people of different nations.
 Her international exposure shaped her world view and created a lifelong commitment to the principles of multilateralism.

-As a leader of the Global Progress Initiative, Milstein has hosted meetings and conferences with leaders from around the world who share a common goal of addressing pressing global issues and geopolitical threats.
+As a leader of the Global Progress Initiative/Center for American Progress, Milstein hosted meetings and conferences with leaders from around the world who share a common goal of addressing pressing global issues and geopolitical threats.

-She is a Trustee of New York University and a member of the Board’s Global Initiatives Committee where she works to expand NYU’s international reputation and promote the university’s renowned global campus.
+She is a Trustee of New York University where she works to expand NYU’s international reputation and promote the university’s renowned global campus.
 Domestically, Milstein led NYU’s expansion in Washington, D.C. by creating the Constance Milstein and Family Global Academic Center.
 The Milstein Center supplements academic training with job and internship opportunities in government, politics, public administration, and journalism.
 In 2010, NYU awarded her the prestigious Albert Gallatin Medal for Outstanding Contributions to Society.

 A committed Francophile, Milstein currently serves as Chair of the French-American Cultural Foundation, an organization that advances relations between America and France through initiatives in the arts, business and science.
 In her capacity as Chair, she has enjoyed a close working relationship with several of France’s Ambassadors to the United States and the United Nations.

 She is committed to humanitarian work and has served in key roles with many leading nonprofits and NGOs focused on international relations, global education and democracy building.
-These organizations include The National Democratic Institute, American Australian Council, Seton Hall University’s Whitehead School of Diplomacy, United Nations Association/Global Classrooms, Refugees International, and U.N.
-Watch.
+These organizations include The National Democratic Institute, American Australian Council, Seton Hall University’s School of Diplomacy, and Refugees International.

 PRIVATE SECTOR LEADER

 An attorney by trade and member of the D.C.
 Bar since 1978, Milstein is an accomplished business leader and entrepreneur.
-Most recently, she is the co-founder of Ogden CAP Properties and the proprietor of the Jefferson Hotel.
-Her stewardship of the Jefferson included overseeing a three-year renovation resulting in the historic Washington hotel and landmark being consistently voted among the best in the nation and its Plume restaurant being awarded a Michelin star.
-She has also served as the Treasurer of the Democratic Governor’s Association.
+Most recently, she is an honorary principal and co-founder of Ogden CAP Properties and a manager of the entity that owns The Jefferson Hotel in Washington, D.C.
+Her stewardship of The Jefferson included overseeing a three-year renovation resulting in the historic Washington hotel and landmark being consistently voted among the best in the nation and its Plume restaurant being awarded a Michelin star.
+She has also served as the Treasurer of the Democratic Governors Association.

 COMMITTED TO QUALITY HEALTH CARE

-She has also supported other innovative and impactful organizations committed to advancing quality health including the LUNGevity Foundation, Citizens United for Research in Epilepsy (CURE), the COPD Foundation, and Harboring Hearts, a non-profit dedicated to providing critical support for heart patients and their families.
+She has also supported other innovative and impactful organizations committed to advancing quality health including Citizens United for Research in Epilepsy (CURE), the COPD Foundation, and Harboring Hearts, a non-profit dedicated to providing critical support for heart patients and their families.

 A PATRON OF THE ARTS

 Milstein is deeply committed to expanding access and awareness of American culture through the arts.
-At the Kennedy Center, she serves as a Director of the National Symphony Orchestra Board, and is a member of their Global Initiatives Committee.
-She is a member of the Trustees Council of the National Gallery of Art.
-She previously served as a Trustee of the Washington National Opera and as a board member of the historic Ford’s Theater.
+At the Kennedy Center, she serves as a Director of the National Symphony Orchestra Board and is a member of the Trustees Council of the National Gallery of Art.
+She previously served as a Trustee of the Washington National Opera and as a Trustee of the historic Ford’s Theater.

-Milstein has been recognized for her service and philanthropy with many awards, including the National Human Relations Award from U.N.
-Watch and its parent organization, the American Jewish Committee; the Celine Marcus Award from the New York Neighborhood Coalition for Shelter; YWCA’s Salute to Women and Racial Justice Award; and Cooper Union’s Urban Visionary Award.
+Milstein has been recognized for her service and philanthropy with many awards, including the National Human Relations Award from the American Jewish Committee/U.N.
+Watch; the Celine Marcus Community Service Award from the Neighborhood Coalition for Shelter; the Salute to Women and Racial Justice Award for Outstanding Achievement in Business from the YWCA of White Plains and Central Westchester; and the Urban Visionaries Award for Urban Citizenship from The Cooper Union.

 Milstein is a proud mother and grandmother.
-She lives in Washington, D.C. and Vancouver, B.C. with her husband, Saïd Abu-Kaud.
+She lives in New York, NY and Washington, D.C. with her husband, Saïd Abu-Kaud.
 She speaks fluent French and is conversational in Italian and Spanish.

-She graduated from New York University, Heights College and earned her J.D. cum laude from North Carolina Central University Law School, where she served as comment editor of the N.C.
-Central Law Review.
+She graduated from New York University, Heights College, and earned her J.D. cum laude from North Carolina Central University Law School, where she served as comment editor of the North Carolina Central Law Review.